wagerfield/danbo/README.md

 built by a young girl looking for a companion, and brought to life by her belief in his existance alone.
-Though the story is a reasonably common one, recently depicted in the film [Ted][ted], I personally love the idea that Danbo was the sole creation of one girl – naive to the rigid constraints of the world.
+Though the story is a reasonably common one, recently depicted in the film [Ted][ted], I personally love the idea that Danbo was the sole creation of one girl – naive to the seemingly rigid constraints of the universe.

-![Danbo][belong]
+![Danbo][yotsuba]

 I learnt of Danbo when one of my collegues errupted with glee when she finally recieved a parcel containing an [80mm figurine][amazon] of Danbo.
 Unable to